taniarascia/node-api-postgres/README.md

 ## Installation

-> Don't forget to edit `pg_hba.conf` in order to allow server connectiosn to postgres if on the same machine!
+> Don't forget to edit `pg_hba.conf` in order to allow server connections to postgres if on the same machine!

 ```bash
 git clone git@github.com:lingqingmeng/node-api-postgres